mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 Inter-city travel is typically by very high-speed rail links or sometimes water transport using large surface ships and submarines.
-Bulk land transportation is typically by way of railways but the availability of grav technology makes it possible that there may be absolutely no ground- level infrastructure outside cities.
+Bulk land transportation is typically by way of railways but the availability of grav technology makes it possible that there may be absolutely no ground-level infrastructure outside cities.
 One alternative to rail transport is the use of very large grav vehicles that may carry passengers and/or freight at high speed at modest altitude.
 Other than these sleek wedges hurtling overhead from time-to-time, the countryside may be entirely undisturbed